LBrull/SpeechRecognition/README.md

 ### With Attention

 The model with Attention has a CNN layer before the decoder.
 This CNN reduces the dimensions of the vectors that the PASE encoder outputs to 1/3 of the original size.
 This helps Attention training because there are much less parameters.
+It has also a pooling layer and a ReLu.

 ![No attention WER](/images/model2.png)